ultimate271/notes/tolkien/akallabeth.md

 they could.
 But for long they did not declare themselves openly, and sought rather to amend the hearts of the lords of the Sceptre with wiser counsels.

+### Of the joining of a Lady of Andúnië and King of Númenór, and their two sons
 There was a lady Inzilbêth, renowned for her beauty, and her mother was Lindórië, sister of Eärendur, the Lord of Andúnië in the days of Ar-Sakalthôr father of Ar-Gimilzôr.
 Gimilzôr took her to wife, though this was little to her